JHershey69/OpenWeatherOneCall/README.md

 # OpenWeatherOneCall v3.1.9   ![IMAGE OF LIGHTNING](https://github.com/JHershey69/OpenWeatherOneCall/blob/master/images/lightning.jpg)
 ## This is for ESP32 only

+**Please be advised** OpenWeather has changed ONE CALL to a subscription service.
+Signing up is required to get your KEY, but you get 1000 calls a day for free (this is one call every 15 minutes) and you will continue to get all of the features of this library.

 **OpenWeatherOneCall** library to gather weather information from OpenWeatherMap
 <br>Requires a One Call API Key from http://openweathermap.org (Some fees involved for some actions, see documentation)<br>
 <hr>